butttcoin/ButtCoinV2/source/selfdrop/readme.md

-This is a quick document about the ButtCoin self-drop (faucet).
+This is a quick document about the ButtCoin self-drop (faucet), as well as a passive-income.

 The self-drop is meant to reward anyone who makes a claim as well as any random address with the same claim.
 Random address is any (previous) address that made a claim.
 The rewards are distributed in a following manner: